tomo-academy/morphic-ai-answer-engine-generative-ui/README.md

 ## 🧪 Try v1.0.0 Beta

 Want to experience the next generation of TOMO AI BUDDY?
-The v1.0.0 beta is now available at [beta.morphic.sh](https://beta.morphic.sh)!
+The application is now available at [chat.tomoacademy.site](https://chat.tomoacademy.site)!

 This major update includes exciting new features like advanced search modes, PostgreSQL database, enhanced UI, and much more.
 Learn more about what's new in [Issue #680](https://github.com/miurla/morphic/issues/680).